ryanhodson/aintcms/README.md

 - `git push` for the

 I didn't want to deal with calling out to interactive shells for password input, so all credentials are passed *in the URL*.
-This has serious security implications.
+This isn't necessarily insecure if the app is sandboxed, but it does mean there's a chance that passwords will be stored in plaintext somewhere on the user's local machine.

-An effort was made to avoid storing passwords on disk (e.g., the `origin` remote is deleted immediately after the initial `git clone`), but that doesn't mean it's not possible to leak your credentials.
+An effort was made to avoid storing passwords on disk (e.g., the `origin` remote is deleted immediately after the initial `git clone`).

 # To Do

-- Security concerns
-- SSH support
+- Security considerations and SSH support
-- Creating new pages
+- Creating, renaming, and deleting pages
 - Editing only *content* pages (e.g., not `package.json`)
 - Configurable build commands/web frameworks (these are currently hardcoded)
 - WYSIWYG editor (if supporting multiple web frameworks, this is tricky)